meetkabeershah/meetkabeershah.github.io/_posts/2015-9-19-customized-question-listing.md

 [aged](https://nerdspal.com/Questions?Sort=Oldest) questions will show off the oldest posts in question category.

-I'm building the project with simplicity and smartness [both](https://nerdspal.com/Home/Overview#SmartSimple) both in mind.
+I'm building the project with simplicity and smartness [both](https://nerdspal.com/Home/Overview#SmartSimple) in mind.

 This delayed the [question banking](http://blogx.nerdspal.com/question-banking/).
 I need to think again on how this can be achieved.